USA-RedDragon/jagex-launcher-linux-flatpak/README.md

 #### Custom Clients

-The `nmlynch94` launcher contains support for other clients such as HDOS and Runelite.
+The `nmlynch94` launcher contains support for other clients such as HDOS.
 If these clients are important to you, you should use the `nmlynch94` launcher.
-However, if you only care about the official Jagex client, this launcher is a better option.
+However, if you only care about the official Jagex client and RuneLite, this launcher is a better option.

 #### Copyrighted Content